 Mississippi College, affiliated with the Mississippi Baptist Convention, is a private, co-educational, Christian university of liberal arts and sciences.
 Founded in 1826, Mississippi College is the second-oldest Baptist-affiliated college in the United States and the oldest college in Mississippi.
-With 3,145 undergraduate, 1,532 graduate and 393 law students, Mississippi College is the largest private university in the state.
-The College offers 83 undergraduate areas of study, 16 graduate degrees, and doctorates in jurisprudence, educational leadership, and professional counseling.
+With more than 5,000 students, Mississippi College is the largest private university in the state.
+With more than 83 areas of study, 16 graduate programs, a doctor of jurisprudence, a doctor of education leadership degree and a doctor of professional counseling degree, Mississippi College seeks to be a university recognized for academic excellence and commitment to the cause of Christ.